pelgraine/Meck-P4/README.md

 - [x] **Emoji set expanded** (v0.7.3) — 195 emoji plus the AU and EE flags, adding the Meck Watch's set (including the red heart); regenerable with `tools/bake_p4_emoji.py`.
 See [Emoji](#emoji).
 - [x] **SX1262 receive handling aligned with MeshCore v1.17.x** (v0.7.3) — the receiver now sees a packet from its preamble and a stalled preamble or header no longer holds up sending until the next packet (upstream PRs #3036 and #2977, re-implemented for the P4's own radio driver).
 - [x] **MeshCore core sync** (v0.7.3) — malformed `PAYLOAD_TYPE_PATH` packets are rejected (MeshCore v1.17.0).
+- [x] **LR2021 radio support** (v0.7.4) — LilyGo's LR2021 variant of the T-Display P4 runs its own build of the firmware, verified working, adding 2.4 GHz LoRa alongside sub-GHz (2.4 GHz on the internal antenna only for now).
+See [Supported Devices](#supported-devices).

 **Pending:**

-- [ ] LR2021 radio support — LilyGo has produced a T-Display P4 variant carrying Semtech's LR2021 (listed alongside the SX1262 in LilyGo's hardware table); support is next in line
 - [ ] Ethernet companion over the P4's onboard IP101GRI PHY, following upstream MeshCore's Ethernet support

 - [ ] Voice over LoRa — enable Codec2 voice messaging end-to-end (infrastructure is complete, UI and protocol are in place, pending final integration and testing)